 Urban Montessori shall be operated as a California Nonprofit Public Benefit Corporation in accordance with Education Code Section 47604.
 The School will be governed by the Board of Directors pursuant to its corporate bylaws, which shall be consistent with this charter.

 Urban Montessori will operate autonomously from the Authorizer, with the exception of the supervisory oversight as required by statute and other contracted services as negotiated between the Authorizer and the School.
-Pursuant to California Education Code Section 47604(c), the Authorizer shall not be liable for the debts or obligations of Urban Montessori, or for claims arising from the performance of acts, errors, or omissions by Urban Montessori, if the Authorizer has complied with all oversight responsibilities required by law.
+Pursuant to California Education Code Section 47604(d), the Authorizer shall not be liable for the debts or obligations of Urban Montessori, or for claims arising from the performance of acts, errors, or omissions by Urban Montessori, if the Authorizer has complied with all oversight responsibilities required by law.

 Included as appendices are the Articles of Incorporation, Corporate Bylaws, and Conflict of Interest Code for Urban Montessori, which will be amended from time to time by the Board of Directors in accordance with the bylaws.